 Niacin, also known as vitamin B3, helps repair DNA.
-The DNA in the hair follicles passes messages to the cells in the follicles.
+The DNA in the hair follicles passes messages to the cells in the bristles.
 These messages are necessary for healthy hair growth.

 Vitamin C is also essential in producing red blood cells to help with hair growth.
-Vitamin C helps the body absorb the iron, allowing the delivery of oxygen to the hair follicles.
+Vitamin C helps the body absorb iron, allowing oxygen delivery to the hair follicles.
 Vitamin C also works as an antioxidant, protecting the hair follicles from hair loss and discoloration.

 Whereas Niacin helps to repair DNA, Zinc supports the production of DNA.
 This production of DNA divides the cells and is essential for hair growth.
 Zinc is also a contributory factor in balancing hormones.
 Unbalanced hormones can cause hair loss; without enough zinc, the hair follicle structure can break down, leading to shedding.